 Send review requests to all of your customers

-The more reviews, the better.
-Be sure to send review requests to all of your customers.
+More reviews are always better, so be sure to send review requests to all of your customers.
 Chances are that you might get a few negative reviews.
 That’s nothing to worry about.
 A few negative reviews can convince potential customers that all of your reviews are authentic.

-Claim Your Google My Business Shortlink
+Claim your Google Business Profileshortlink

-- Respond to Customer Reviews
+- Respond to customer reviews

 Remember, the story isn’t over when the customer has written the review.
 Make sure to respond to all of your customer reviews.